Understanding Rate Limiting

 Reduced Provider Load

-Fewer requests to integration providers means less chance of hitting their rate limits
+Fewer requests to providers means less chance of hitting their rate limits

 Improved Response Times